ndcwallet/ndc/README.md

 **Transactions** have real fast confirmations, making them virtually instant.

-You can send NDC to family or friends, or pay for goods or services, **anywhere in the world**.
+You can send NDC Wallet to family or friends, or pay for goods or services, **anywhere in the world**.

-The NDC network is **decentralized** and free from middlemen, giving you back control of your finances and providing a **secure network** for all of your payments.
+The NDC Wallet is **decentralized** and free from middlemen, giving you back control of your finances and providing a **secure network** for all of your payments.

-Some of the NDC features: **Fast, Efficient, Social, Community based (like Bitcoin), Transparency, Secure Messages, friendly to use, Universal name, Multicultural, Multi-platform, IoT(Internet of Things), Tor and i2p compatible**.
+Some of the NDC Wallet features: **Fast, Efficient, Social, Community based (like Bitcoin), Transparency, Secure Messages, friendly to use, Universal name, Multicultural, Multi-platform, IoT(Internet of Things), Tor and i2p compatible**.

 --------------------